Kankoda/Web/collections/_apps/onetouchpaste.md

 title: One Touch Paste

 image: /assets/headers/onetouchpaste.jpg
-image-show: 0

 hero-icon: /assets/icons/onetouchpaste.png

 cta:
   title: Download
   url:   https://apps.apple.com/se/app/one-touch-paste/id6478205851

+redirect_from: /onetouchpaste

 description: Paste text and snippets with ease

-redirect_from: /onetouchpaste
 ---

 Say hello to One Touch Paste – an app that lets you create, manage and sync clips & snippets, then paste them into any app or browser, using the powerful keyboard.